Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Data Example: Early and Late Buzzards

+Note, that this framework assumes independent groups, which means in terms of content that the years are assumed to be independent.
+This is a plausible assumption because of the high fluctuation of the buzzards in the data sample.
+As the data collection is based on the defined area and not on the individual buzzard, the sample size differs through the years (see Figure \ref{fig:hatchdates}), every year birds migrate to the area, some leave it and other change their nest within the area.
+Therefore, the data is not collected as a paired sample.

-In-line with the simulation results we use the Bonferroni-adjusted permutation approach with the kernel covariance estimator, because the simulations show that this is the most stable method for Dunnett-type contrasts in non-inferiority testing.
-The results are given in Table \ref{tab:testresult}.
-Here, the $p$-values indicate that the null hypotheses $\mathcal{H}^I_{0,06}$, $\mathcal{H}^I_{0,08}$, $\mathcal{H}^I_{0,09}$, $\mathcal{H}^I_{0,11}$, $\mathcal{H}^I_{0,13}$, $\mathcal{H}^I_{0,16}$, $\mathcal{H}^I_{0,18}$, $\mathcal{H}^I_{0,20}$ are rejected.
-This means that the hatch days in the years 2006, 2008, 2009, 2011, 2013, 2016, 2018, and 2020 are identified as similar late as the year 2022 because the difference of the median hatch days in this years is not significantly bigger as one week.
-This result can be used to categorise the years regarding the hatching time in \textit{early} and \textit{late} years and these categories can be used for further investigation of reasons for different hatching dates.
+In the context of the not entirely clear simulation results, we consider the four presented testing methods (cf. Section \ref{sec:methods}) with the bootstrap covariance estimator as the simulation results for larger sample sizes indicates the best performance for that covariance estimator in the bootstrap MCTP while this does not seems to be relevant in other situations and for other methods.
+We used $1999$ iterations for both resampling methods.
+The results for the selected test decisions are given as $p$-values and as confidence intervals in Table \ref{tab:testresult}, cf. Section \ref{sec:methods}.
+Here, all testing methods indicate that the null hypotheses $\mathcal{H}^I_{0,06}$, $\mathcal{H}^I_{0,08}$, $\mathcal{H}^I_{0,09}$, $\mathcal{H}^I_{0,11}$, $\mathcal{H}^I_{0,13}$, $\mathcal{H}^I_{0,16}$, $\mathcal{H}^I_{0,18}$ and $\mathcal{H}^I_{0,20}$ are rejected to a significance level of $\alpha=0.05$.
+In line with the non-inferiority multiple testing problem, the global hypothesis $\mathcal{H}^{I}_0 = \bigcap_{\ell=1}^r \mathcal{H}_{0,\ell}$ is also rejected.
+This means that the hatch days in the years 2006, 2008, 2009, 2011, 2013, 2016, 2018, and 2020 are identified as at least as late as the year 2022 because the difference of the median hatch days between these years is not significantly bigger as one week.
+These \textit{late} years can be used for further investigation of reasons for different hatching dates.
 Here, the most interesting result is that the year 2020 is still categorized as an late year, although the density plots in Figure \ref{fig:hatchdates} suggest a seemingly high similarity of the years 2019, 2020 and 2021.
-However, the tests indicate still a similarity between 2020 and 2022, and not between 2019, 2020 and 2021, which is an important information to look for possible reasons.
+However, the tests indicate that 2020 is at least as late as 2022, while 2019 and 2021 could not be identified as at least late as 2022, which is an important information to look for possible reasons.
 This is a good motivation for using the median as estimand because it is not sensitive to the heavy-tailed data.
+In line with the simulation results for bigger sample sizes the testing procedures perform similarly.
+In the sense of the simulation study, special attention should be paid to the MCTP with bootstrap.